MarvelcoDev/LawinServer-Updated/README.md

 ## Features:

 ### Save the World:
--Fixed locker for s12 and above
+- Fixed locker for s12 and above
 - CloudStorage and ClientSettings (Settings saving)
 - Llama purchasing and opening with random loot and choice packs
 - Every Hero, Weapon, Defender and Resource